mt-class/penn/hw2.md

 * You should submit each of the following:

-    1. Your translations of the entire dataset, uploaded from any Eniac or Biglab machine using the command `turnin -c cis526 -p hw1 hw1.txt`.
+    1. Your translations of the entire dataset, uploaded from any Eniac or Biglab machine using the command `turnin -c cis526 -p hw2 hw2.txt`.
         You may submit new results as often as you like, up until the assignment deadline.
-        The output will be evaluated using a secret metric, but the `grade` program will give you a good idea of how well you're doing.
+        The output will be evaluated using `grade` program.
         The top few positions on the leaderboard will receive bonus points on this assignment.

-    2. Your code, uploaded using the command `turnin -c cis526 -p hw1-code file1 file2 ...`.
+    2. Your code, uploaded using the command `turnin -c cis526 -p hw2-code file1 file2 ...`.
         This is due 24 hours after the leaderboard closes.
         You are free to extend the code we provide or write your own in whatever langugage you like, but the code should be self-contained, self-documenting, and easy to use.

-    3. A report describing the models you designed and experimented with, uploaded using the command `turnin -c cis526 -p hw1-report hw1-report.pdf`.
+    3. A report describing the models you designed and experimented with, uploaded using the command `turnin -c cis526 -p hw2-report hw2-report.pdf`.
 This is due 24 hours after the leaderboard closes.
 Your report does not need to be long, but it should at minimum address the following points: